 Finally, the world is going to urge you to desire anything and everything.
-Not just material possessions will satisfy now.
+Material possessions will no longer be enough.
 Sinful actions will be required to satisfy the cravings of your heart.
 The lust of the flesh grows out of the lust of the eyes, and you choose to forget others in your mad dash for the next adrenaline rush.

-Many addictions begin this way, as the emptiness in our hearts — the void that only Jesus can fill — is stifled with another thrill, another mountain-top experience, another seeking for elusive emotional happiness.
+Many addictions begin this way, as the emptiness in our hearts—the void that only Yeshua can fill—is stifled with another thrill, another mountain-top experience, another seeking for elusive emotional happiness.

 Even preachers and authors will tell you that you have rights with God Himself.
-You have needs?
+Do you have needs?
 Just command God to answer your prayers.
 “He has given you authority,” they will urge you, “so take it!”
-So we march haughtily into the presence of God and do exactly what Jesus warned against when He answered Satan’s temptation.
-“Do not put the Lord your God to the test” (Matthew 4:7).
+So we march haughtily into the presence of God and do exactly what Yeshua warned against when He answered Satan’s temptation.
+“Do not put YHVH your God to the test” (Matthew 4:7).

 “I have hidden your word in my heart that I might not sin against you” (Psalm 119:11).